If you’ve experienced a groin strain, often referred to as a groin pull, then you know just how painful it can be.

 - Pain and soreness in your groin area

-- Pain in soreness in your inner thigh
+- Pain and soreness in your inner thigh

 - Pain that occurs when you bring your legs together or when you raise your knee

-- A popping or snapping sensation during the injury
+- Popping or snapping sensation during the injury

 To diagnose a groin strain, your doctor will perform a physical exam.
 During the physical exam, they will consider your pain levels and assess your movement and strength in the injured area.

-In some case, your doctor will order additional tests like X-rays or an MRI to rule out any other potential problems.
+In some cases, your doctor will order additional tests like X-rays or an MRI to rule out any other potential problems.

 Luckily, a groin strain will almost always heal on its own, which means you can treat your injury from home.
 Here is what you should do:

-Taking nonsteroidal anti-inflammatory painkillers (NSAIDs) like aspirin or ibuprofen can ease the pain and swelling associated with your groin strain.
-NSAIDs shouldn’t be taken for an extended period of time so be sure to talk to your doctor if you groin strain symptoms last for more than a week.
+- Anti-inflammatory painkillers: Taking nonsteroidal anti-inflammatory painkillers (NSAIDs) like aspirin or ibuprofen can ease the pain and swelling associated with your groin strain.
+NSAIDs shouldn’t be taken for an extended period of time, so be sure to talk to your doctor if your groin strain symptoms last for more than a week.

-Groin Stretches to Ease Pain and Strengthen Your Muscles
+Groin Strain Exercises: Stretches to Ease Pain and Strengthen Your Muscles